 Local EVENTS Schedule

 Baker County is now in phase 1 of the reopening process.
 While this still precludes holding major annual events at this time, things are happening in Hells Canyon!
 Check back frequently for updates and current information.
+Please note that face coverings are required in indoor public spaces throughout the state of Oregon effective July 1.

 Jacob's Dream reopened on May 26.
 The staff and volunteers welcome customers back, but with new restrictions.
-All customers are asked to use the porvided hand sanitizer before entering, and there will be a limit of one family or two people in the store at any one time.
+All customers are asked to use the provided hand sanitizer before entering, and there will be a limit of one family or two people in the store at any one time.
 Donations are once again being accepted, but please limit the amount to one large or two small bags until things get more settled.

 Halfway Whimsical is open once again, and the Farmer's Market will be held in the open space on the corner starting June 6th.
 Come see how creative our local artisans have been during the closure!
 Hours are Monday through Saturday, 10am to 4pm.